cs3216/cs3216.github.io/assignments/facebook/index.md

 page](https://developers.facebook.com/docs/opengraph/overview/).

 <div class="box">
-  <strong class="milestone-counter"></strong> Implement at least one Story involving an
+  <strong class="milestone-counter">Milestone 13:</strong> Implement at least one Story involving an
   Action and Object in your application.
 Describe why you think it will create an engaging experience for the users of your application.
 </div>